 - Be present for at least six months

-- Interfere with your life (eg, causing you to miss work or school)
+- Interfere with your life such as causing you to miss work or school

 Cognitive Behavioral Therapy

-- Note: These medicines need to be monitored closely because they may cause dependence.
+- Note: These medications need to be monitored closely because they may cause dependence.

-- Buspirone (BuSpar)—an anti-anxiety medicine that does not cause dependence
+- Buspirone—an anti-anxiety medication that does not cause dependence

-- Antidepressant medicines (most commonly selective serotonin re-uptake inhibitors [SSRIs])—to help control anxious thoughts
+- Antidepressant medications such as selective serotonin re-uptake inhibitors (SSRIs)—to help control anxious thoughts

-- Learn relaxation techniques (eg, deep breathing, meditation, yoga).
+- Learn relaxation techniques such as deep breathing, meditation, and yoga.

 - Avoid tobacco, caffeine, and drugs.
 These can worsen anxiety.

 - Get an appropriate amount of sleep each night.